maurosoria/dirsearch/README.md

 ---------
 Main: @maurosoria and @shelld3v

-Special thanks for these people.
+Special thanks for these people:

 - @V-Rico
 - @mzfr